-Continuing evolution of state and federal agency requirements is a challenge obtaining permits for open-ocean deployment of even experimental test systems.
-Pursuing any research and development in renewable energy on the Outer Continental Shelf (OCS) must comply with the federal Outer Continental

-Shelf Lands Act.
+Continuing evolution of state and federal agency requirements is a challenge obtaining permits for openocean deployment of even experimental test systems.
+Pursuing any research and development in renewable energy on the Outer Continental Shelf (OCS) must comply with the federal Outer Continental Shelf Lands Act.
 With respect to the SNMREC deployments of prototype devices/systems, the major permits, approvals, and authorized actions necessary to construct, operate, maintain, and decommission project facilities while falling outside of State of Florida waters (i.e., greater than 3 miles offshore), will involve interaction with the Florida Fish and Wildlife Commission due to its agreements with the U.S. Fish and Wildlife Service.
 Shore-side activities in support of the offshore deployment will be conducted within State waters, at a commercial marina under the purview of the Florida Department of Environmental Protection.
-These activities will also engage agencies such as the U.S. Army Corps of Engineers, the National Oceanic and Atmospheric Administration's Marine and Fisheries Service, the U.S. Department of the Interior's Bureau of Ocean Energy Management (BOEM) to deploy equipment related to marine hydrokinetic energy conversion device on the outer continental shelf (OCS).
+These activities will also engage agencies such as the U.S. Army Corps of Engineers, the National Oceanic and Atmospheric Administration's Marine and Fisheries Service, the U.S. Coast Guard, the U.S. Navy, etc. SNMREC submitted the first lease application in the nation to the U.S. Department of the Interior's Bureau of Ocean Energy Management (BOEM) to deploy equipment related to marine hydrokinetic energy conversion device on the outer continental shelf (OCS).

-The initial phase of a standalone testing and evaluation infrastructure without transmission of power to shore requires an Environmental Assessment (EA), which is being conducted by BOEM.
+Florida Energy Systems Consortium The initial phase of a standalone testing and evaluation infrastructure without transmission of power to requires shore an Environmental Assessment (EA). which being is conducted by BOEM.
 BOEM released the draft EA in April 2012 for public comment, and is in currently in the process of considering the comments in the preparation of the final EA.
-The latest completion date for the final EA is expected in Dec 2012, with the final step in the process being a of Florida Consistency State Determination by the end of February.
+The latest completion date for the final EA is expected in Dec 2012, with the final step in the process being a State of Florida Consistency Determination by the end of February.
 Anticipating approval to proceed with the program, lease negotiations will commence with issuance of a lease by the beginning of 2012.
-Once a lease is finalized, SNMREC will prepare and submit a that were not detailed in the original lease application as well as any information necessary to comply with lease and EA stipulations.
-As this is the first such application for MHK on the OCS, there are still areas being worked out by the agencies.
+Once a lease is finalized,